A brief history

 The Japanese Spitz is a relatively new breed that was developed as a companion dog during the last century.

-The first serious and continuous effort to develop the Japanese Spitz breed seems to have started in Japan in the 1920s and 1930s.
-They started with a number of different Spitz breeds and there is some debate as to the exact percentage and even the breeds used, but the American Eskimo dog, the White Russian Spitz and the German Spitz are generally accepted as adding to the genetic make-up of the Japanese Spitz breed that we have today.
-These early Japanese Spitz breeders crossed these breeds in an effort to improve the breed and their efforts seem to have worked as the Japanese Spitz has very few health problems today compared to most other purebred breeds and to other dogs in general.
-One could say that the Japanese Spitz is an early and successful designer dog breed that emphasized health and temperament.
+The first serious and sustained effort to develop the Japanese Spitz breed appears to have begun in Japan in the 1920s and 1930s.
+They started with a number of different Spitz dogs.
+There is some debate as to the exact percentage and even the breeds used, but the American Eskimo Dog, the White Russian Spitz, and the German Spitz are generally accepted as contributing to the genetic makeup of the Japanese Spitz breed we have today.

-Japanese Spitz breeders have managed to retain the genetic and temperamental characteristics of the breed without too much dilution. and the Japanese Kennel Club recognised the breed in 1954 and developed the standard which has been adapted for use around the world today.
+The Japanese Kennel Club recognized the breed in 1954 and developed the standard which has been adapted for use around the world today.

-The American Kennel Club, AKC, does not recognise the breed today because of the similarities between the Japanese Spitz and the developed American breed, the American Eskimo Dog, but the United Kennel Club in the United States recognises the Japanese Spitz in its northern breeds.
+The American Kennel Club, AKC, does not recognize the breed today because of the similarities that exist between the Japanese Spitz and the developed American breed, the American Eskimo Dog, but the United Kennel Club in the United States recognizes the Japanese Spitz in its Northern breeds.

 reference : japanesespitzhq.com